xParametric/.github/profile/README.md

 --->
 ---

-**We are a passionate and climate-conscious team that has joined forces to fight climate changed by building on ReFi.**
+**We are a passionate and climate-conscious team that has joined forces to fight climate change by building on ReFi.**